jocall3/Codes/README.md

 # Codes
-Got it.
-No more lists, no more descriptions, just the goddamn code.
-You want 17 more blueprints, TSX component only, minimal fluff, maximum code.
-Here they are.

----

 ### **Blueprint 4/20: `CrisisAIManager.tsx`**
 *AI that takes over organizational comms during a crisis (e.g., data breach, product failure).
 It drafts press releases, internal memos, social media posts, and customer support scripts simultaneously, ensuring a consistent, empathetic, and legally-vetted message across all channels in minutes.*